Anti-Western sentiment: Islamism

 Together with political Salafis, jihadists (also called Salafist jihadists) view Christian Europe as a land inhabited by infidels (Dar al-Kufr).
 For jihadists, this makes Christian Europe a just target for armed jihad, e.g., acts of war or terrorist attacks.
 Jihadists refer to such lands as Dar al-Harb (lands of war).
-Jihadists themselves motivate their attacks in two prominent ways: to resist Western/Christian military intervention in Muslim countries and to discourage perceived insults against Islam such as the Muhammad Cartoons.
+Jihadists themselves motivate their attacks in two prominent ways: to resist Western/Christian military intervention in Muslim countries, especially those committed in favour of Israel and to discourage perceived insults against Islam such as the Muhammad Cartoons.

 John Calvert writes that in their critique of the West, Islamists quote Western thinkers like Alexis Carrel, Oswald Spengler, Arnold J. Toynbee, and Arthur Koestler.

 Extremists terrorist groups al-Qaeda and ISIL/ISIS are said to be both anti-Western.
 They have been known to promote terrorism in Western countries, and anti-Western countries, most notably Russia.